drhelius/Gearsystem/README.md

 Compiling Instructions
 ----------------------

-The best way of compiling Gearsystem is by using one of the IDE projects provided for each platform.
+The best way of compiling Gearboy is by using one of the IDE projects provided for each platform.

-For all desktop platforms you will need SDL and Qt Framework SDKs installed and configured.
+For all desktop platforms you will need SDL 2 and Qt 5 SDKs installed and configured.

-There is a nice Netbeans + Qt tutorial [here](http://netbeans.org/kb/docs/cnd/qt-applications.html).

 ### iOS
 - Install Xcode for Mac OS X. You need iOS SDK 8 or later.